 The researchers isolated the compounds -- lactic, malic, succinic, and tartaric acids -- and after neutralizing their acidity, found that they kill 99.9 percent of dental bacterial and germs that cause sore throats.

 "Exposure to wine had a persistent antibacterial effect,” the authors wrote.
-A minor distinction, however, is that red wine is better at killing bacteria than red wine, but not by much.
+A minor distinction, however, is that red wine is better at killing bacteria than white wine, but not by much.

 Another study from 1998 tested the effects of red wine on salmonella and compared it to a disinfecting solution containing the same alcohol concentration and acidity level, and found that red wine is better at killing the bacteria than the solution -- and again, the acidity was the primary disinfectant and not the alcohol.